Coronavirus (COVID-19) infection control for care providers

 - provide those who are immobile with a bag close by for immediate disposal of tissues

-- ensure common areas, or during transportation, that people with symptoms wear a fluid-resistant surgical face mask to minimise dispersal of their respiratory droplets or contamination of surfaces
+- ensure in common areas, or during transportation, that people with symptoms wear a fluid-resistant surgical face mask to minimise dispersal of their respiratory droplets or contamination of surfaces

 - clean frequently touched surfaces.